mathieucarbou/YaSolR/docs/manual.md

 **The ESP32 must be restarted to apply the changes.**

 MQTT topics are less accurate because depend on the refresh rate of this topic, and an expiration delay of a few seconds is set in order to stop any routing if no update is received in time.
+Also, there is **1 minute expiration delay** after which the values will be considered as invalid.

 As a general rule, **do not use MQTT as a grid power source if you have a JSY or Remote JSY**.